beders/Resty/README.rst

 Installation
 -------------
-Either create the JAR yourself or grab the rest-*.jar file and add it to your CLASSPATH.
+Either create the JAR yourself (see target directory or grab the rest-*.jar file and add it to your CLASSPATH.
-You need the org.json classes for JSON support.

 Compile it yourself